giahuy-204/Race-To-Death/README.md

 ## How to play?

-Control your car by using Keyboard or Touched (android) It's simple.
+Control your car by using Keyboard or Touched (android) <br>
+It's simple.
 Dodge enemies's bullets and try to shoot them back.
-The farther you get, the more point you receive.
+The farther you get, the more point you receive. <br>
+Each time you reach a certain point, a huge boss will appear and challenge your skills.
+Do you dare to accept his challenge ?

 ## Contributors